mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 ---

 ## Motivation
-Due to the novel coronavirus (nCoV) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.
+Due to the novel coronavirus (2019-nCoV) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.
 Students taking [Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research](https://www.wur.nl/en/Research-Results/Research-Institutes/plant-research/biometris/Education/BSc-and-Master-Courses.htm) will most likely use R. Students enrolled in [MAT-15303 Statistics 1](https://ssc.wur.nl/Handbook/Course/MAT-15303) and [MAT-15403 Statistics 2](https://ssc.wur.nl/Handbook/Course/MAT-15403) will use R Commander instead of basic R. Therefore, they will need to install R Commander.

 R Commmander has been programmed in Tcl (Tool Command Language) and uses Tk as a graphical user interface toolkit.
 To be able to use R Commander correctly on macOS, software needs to installed that enables the use of Tcl/Tk.
 XQuartz is the only software on macOS, which enables the operating system to use Tcl/Tk.